busrayatlav/Berlin-Traffic-Random-Forest/README.md

-Berlin Traffic Speed Prediction Using Random Forest
+# Berlin Traffic Speed Prediction Using Random Forest

-This project applies a Random Forest Regressor to predict average vehicle speed in Berlin based on traffic density data.
+This project applies **a Random Forest Regressor to predict average vehicle speed in Berlin based on traffic density data**.
 By analyzing relationships between vehicle counts (total, cars, trucks) and their speeds, the project provides insights into traffic behavior and performance evaluation of the model.

-Table of Contents
+## Table of Contents
 1. Project Description
 2. Dataset
 3. Installation